 How much does La Verne need to save?

-As of August 2016, the State is no longer mandating La Verne to reduce water consumption by 32%, but to shift to a mindset of lifetime conservation.
-La Verne City Council is requesting a voluntarily 30% reduction from 2013 usage, as found in Phase VIIWater Use Restrictions of the City’s Water Conservation Ordinance.
-The City Council has also asked residents and businesses to abide by all applicable State laws and emergency regulations regarding the drought.
+As of April 2017, the State is no longer mandating La Verne to reduce water consumption by an amount, but to make long term improvements to water supply management that support water conservation.
+La Verne City Council is requesting a voluntary 10% reduction from 2013 usage, as found in Phase I Water Use Restrictions of the City’s Water Conservation Ordinance.
+The City Council has also asked residents and businesses to abide by all applicable municipal codes, State laws and executive orders regarding wasteful practices.

 Why are you removing surcharges?

-Due to the successful conservation efforts of our customers and the State Water Resources Control Board no longer mandating a 32% reduction in consumption, the City Council no longer felt the need to continue drought penalty surcharges at this time.
+Due to the successful conservation efforts of our customers and the State no longer mandating a 32% reduction in consumption, the City Council no longer felt the need to continue drought penalty surcharges at this time.

 What do I do when I see water being wasted or a regulation being violated?